wp-plugins/participants-database/readme.txt

 You can control which groups of fields show up in the frontend record edit screen (the one with the `[pdb_record]` shortcode) by going to the "manage database fields" page, clicking on the "field groups" tab and deselecting the "display" checkbox for those field groups you don't want shown on the frontend.

+= I want people to provide their email when they sign up, but I don't want that information showing to the public =

+It's a good practice to use field groups for something like this.
+Place all your "don't show to the public" fields in a group with it's "display" checkbox unchecked.
+This will prevent those fields from being shown in record detail pages, and also the signup form, but you can force them to display by specifying in the shortcode which groups you want included.
+The normally hidden groups will be included, but only those fields marked with the "signup" checkbox will appear.

+For example, let's say you have two groups: 'public' and 'private.'
+The email field is in the private group because you don't want it displayed.
+In the signup form shortcode, specify the groups to show like this: `[pdb_signup groups=public,private]` Now, both groups will be included in the signup form.
+Remember, only those fields marked as "signup" fields will be shown.

+= I don't want group titles showing in the forms, how do I do that? =

+The easiest way to do this is to simply blank out the title for the group.

 = What if someone loses their private link? =

-If someone does not have the private link to edit their record, they can sign up again with the same email address if "Don't Allow Duplicate Email Addresses" is checked in the plugin settings.
-If someone signs up with the same email address as an existing record, they will be sent the same code as before, giving them access to their previously established record.
-This also prevents more than one record having the same email address.
+You can show a "Resend Private Link" link on your signup form, just check "Enable Lost Private Link" under the "Retrieve Link Settings" tab.
+You must define which field is used to identify the record.
+This must be a unique identifier, usually an email address, but it could be anything.
+The rest of the settings for this feature are under that tab.

 It's also possible to send them the link again in an email, but the plugin does not currently provide a way to do this.
 You will have to sent them a link to the edit record page (the one with the `[pdb_record]` shortcode), adding their code at the end of the link like this: ?pid=RH45L (using whatever the code for their record is.)
 The code is visible when you view the record from the "list participants" page.
-This is currently the only way to re-send a record edit link when unique emails are not enforced by the plugin setting.

-= Can they upload files too? =
+= Is it possible for users to upload files? =

-No, only image files are supported for now, primarily for security reasons.
+File uploads use the "file upload" field type.
+You should define a set of allowed file extensions in the settings: "allowed file types" under the "general settings" tab.

+= My site is not in English and searches using non-English characters are not working properly. =

+If you have a non-English site, you should convert your database to the correct "collation" for your language.

 = I'm seeing strange characters in my CSV export.
 What's going on? =